CLV-Iclucia/CactRie/doc/front_end_design.md

 - `leftValue: Identifier (LeftBracket expression RightBracket)*`:
   - record the `type` from `Identifier`,
   - check whether brackets match the dimension of the variable (no overflow is guaranteed by programmer),
-  - check whether this left value is valid to be assigned,
+  - check whether this left pointee is valid to be assigned,
 - `primaryExpression: LeftParenthesis expression RightParenthesis | leftValue | number`:
   - the `type` is the same as the `expression` or `leftValue` or `number`,
 - `number: IntegerConstant | FloatConstant | DoubleConstant`: